ROCm/rocm-install-on-linux/docs/install/quick-start.rst

     To apply all settings, reboot your system.

-After completing the installation, review the :doc:`../how-to/native-install/post-install`.
-If you have issues with your installation, see :doc:`Troubleshooting <../how-to/native-install/install-faq>`.
+After completing the installation, review the :doc:`post-install`.
+If you have issues with your installation, see :doc:`Troubleshooting <../reference/install-faq>`.